astroslim/astroslim.github.io/index.md

 ### Academic Positions

-* 2014.
-Oct. - Present: Postdoc, Peking University, China
+* Oct.
+2014 - Present: Postdoc, Peking University, China

 ### Education

-* 2014.
-Aug.: Ph.D. in Astronomy, Seoul National University, Korea
+* Aug.
+2014: Ph.D. in Astronomy, Seoul National University, Korea

-* 2008.
-Aug.: M.S. in Astronomy, Seoul National University, Korea
+* Aug.
+2008: M.S. in Astronomy, Seoul National University, Korea

-* 2006.
-Aug.: B.S. in Astronomy, Seoul National University, Korea
+* Aug.
+2006: B.S. in Astronomy, Seoul National University, Korea

 You can use the [editor on GitHub](https://github.com/astroslim/astroslim.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.